 13. Revenge of the Mummy (Universal Studios)

-It’s less intense than the roller-coasters at Islands of Adventure, however, with the added bonus of extreme attention to detail, effects, and the uniqueness and excitement of traveling through the dark.
+It’s less intense than the roller-coasters at Islands of Adventure, however, with the added bonus of extreme attention to detail, awesome special effects, and the uniqueness and excitement of traveling through the dark.
 In addition, there is a great Mummy themed gift shop to browse for gifts for yourself or anyone you know who likes the movies.
 Guests can also purchase a picture of themselves on the ride!

 A few more great rides/attractions!

-Horror Makeup Show (Universal) – I passed this about 10 times on various visits before finally checking it out.
+Horror Makeup Show (Universal) – I passed this show about 10 times on various visits before finally checking it out.
 This is hands down the best show in Universal!
 Talented makeup artists will show you some tricks as to how they make horror special effects look so realistic.
 The live demonstrations with audience members is a blast!
 It’s funny and creative – really the best show!
-Great gift shop too with all sorts of fun horro movie memorabilia!
+Great gift shop too with all sorts of fun horror movie memorabilia!